gruz/remote-model/README.md

 Install using composer:

 ```
-$ composer require torann/remote-model
+$ composer require gruz/remote-model
 ```

 ## Clients

 ### Custom request method

-To implement a custom API request method in the model, simple extend the `Torann\RemoteModel\Model` class and use that extended model in the app models.
+To implement a custom API request method in the model, simple extend the `Gruz\RemoteModel\Model` class and use that extended model in the app models.

 **Example**